awsdocs/amazon-rekognition-developer-guide/doc_source/list-faces-in-collection-procedure.md

                ListFacesResponse facesResponse = rekClient.listFaces(facesRequest);

-               // For each face in the collection, print out the confidence level and face id value List<Face> faces = facesResponse.faces();
+               // For each face in the collection, print out the confidence level and face id value.
+               List<Face> faces = facesResponse.faces();
                for (Face face: faces) {
                    System.out.println("Confidence level there is a face: "+face.confidence());